liqiaofeng1990/liqiaofeng1990.github.io/_pages/about.md

 News and Updates
 ------
 <span style="color:red"> 2021.
+04. 30.</span> Our paper <a href="https://www.sciencedirect.com/science/article/abs/pii/S0888327021002958" target="_blank">Group Relevance Vector Machine for sparse force localization and reconstruction</a> has been published on Mechanical Systems and Signal Processing.

+<span style="color:red"> 2021.
 02. 01.</span> I have started a new postdoctoral scholar position in UCLA.

 <span style="color:red"> 2020.
 12. 01.</span> Our paper <a href="https://doi.org/10.1109/TSTE.2020.3041664" target="_blank">A tunable wave energy converter using variable inertia flywheel</a> has been published on IEEE Transactions on Sustainable Energy.